HP TECH TAKES /...

 If your budget doesn’t allow for a super-powered laptop, not to worry, because we have plenty of laptop options under $500.

-They include a variety of the aforementioned HP Chromebooks, which start at $199, in addition to 2-in-1 detachable laptops like the HP x2 210 G2.
+They include a variety of the aforementioned HP Chromebooks, which start at $199.

 While they may not have the computing power of a gaming laptop or their commercial counterparts, these computers definitely get the job done.
 Also, this price point contains some of our lighter options that you could potentially utilize as a complement to your desktop PC or heavier laptop.